abdulmuhsinGH/ecommerce-app/README.md

 ___
 1. create `.env` files in the root folder and the three folders using the `.env.template`
 2. set all environment variables
+3. open terminal and change directory to project directory ie ecommerce-app
 3. run `go mod init`; to get all dependencies in the local project
 4. run `go mod verify`; to verify dependencies
 ### Before you move to the next steps please make sure you have docker and docker-compose installed